bosup/MOMP/README.md

-# ROMP — Monsoon Onset Metrics Package
+# ROMP — Rainy season Onset Metrics Package

-**ROMP** is a Python package for detecting and benchmarking **monsoon onset** in observational and forecast datasets.
+**ROMP** is a Python package for detecting and benchmarking **rainy season onset** in observational and forecast datasets.
 It provides tools for onset detection, ensemble forecast statistics, binned and spatial metrics, and visualization workflows commonly used in climate research.

 ## Key Capabilities

-- Monsoon onset detection with user specified criteria
+- rainy season onset detection with user specified criteria
 - deterministic and probabilistic benchmarking metrics
 - Skill Scores (overall and binned)
 - Spatial metrics (MAE, False Alarm Rate, Miss Rate)